A Ladder of Causal Distances: Proofs

 The two models belong to the same Markov equivalence class.
-Thus, they have the same skeleton and v-structures~\citep{Verma:1990}.
+Thus, they have the same skeleton and v-structures~\cite{Verma:1990}.
 Furthermore, orienting new edges cannot create new v-structures.

-Some edges may still be oriented differently.
+Suppose some edges are still oriented differently.
 For example, consider the edge between $X$ and $Y$ left unoriented in the Markov equivalence class.
 Without loss of generality, suppose $X \to Y$ in $\mathcal{G}_1$.

 Now, $X$ has an effect on $Y$ in $\mathcal{G}_1$ because there cannot be a cancelling path.
 If there were a cancelling path, the orientation $X \to Y$ would create new v-structure.
-Since $X$ has an effect on $Y$ in $\mathcal{G}_1$, $X$ also has an effect on $Y$ in $\mathcal{G}_2$ because the models agree on any interventions.
-Finally, the edge goes from $X$ to $Y$ in $\mathcal{G}_2$.
+Since $X$ has an effect on $Y$ in $\mathcal{G}_1$, $X$ also has an effect on $Y$ in $\mathcal{G}_2$ (the models agree on any interventions).
+Finally, the edge has to go from $X$ to $Y$ in $\mathcal{G}_2$.